 - a.
 As soon as practicable following an accident involving a CMV, the school district shall test the driver for alcohol and controlled substances, including medical cannabis, if the accident involved the loss of human life or if the driver receives a citation for a moving traffic violation arising from an accident which results in bodily injury or disabling damage to a motor vehicle. - b.
 Drivers should be tested for alcohol use within two (2) hours and no later than eight (8) hours after the accident. - c.
 Drivers should be tested for controlled substances, including medical cannabis, no later than thirty-two (32) hours after the accident. - d.
 A driver subject to post-accident testing must remain available for testing, or shall be considered to have refused to submit to the test. - e.
 If a post-accident alcohol test is not administered within two (2) hours following the accident, the school district shall prepare and maintain on file a record stating the reasons the test was not promptly administered and continue to attempt to administer the alcohol test within eight (8) hours. - f.
-If a post-accident alcohol test is not administered within eight (8) hours following the accident or a post-accident controlled substances test is not administered within thirty-two (32) hours following the accident, the school district shall cease attempts to administer the test, and prepare and maintain on file a record stating the reasons for not administering the test.
+If a post-accident alcohol test is not administered within eight (8) hours following the accident or a post-accident controlled substances test is not administered within thirty-two (32) hours following the accident, the school district shall cease attempts to administer the test, and prepare and maintain on file a record stating the reasons for not administering the test. - g.
+The school district shall report drug and alcohol program violations to the Clearinghouse as required under federal law.

-3. Random Testing
+Random Testing